Note

-This guide addresses some of the common errors and obstacles you may encounter when using Windows Terminal.
+This guide addresses some of the common errors and obstacles you might encounter when using Windows Terminal.

 Opening the settings does nothing (or opens an unexpected application)